EndlessCodeGroup/ECInventory/website/docs/usage/getting-started.md

 :::tip

 Please, write any questions and report problems to [Discord].
-Let's make this plugin great together!
+Let us make this plugin great together!

 :::